PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 17:20:54
+Last updated: 2024-04-09 17:21:27
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -